alexispages/netshow/README.md

 # Compile binary file locally

-You can build netshow binary by using gcc:
+You can build netshow binary by using gcc
 ```bash
 $ gcc netshow.c -o netshow
 ```